 - Cornstarch - used as a substitute for eggs in the pie filling, along with the silken tofu

-- Store-bought pie crust - look for a frozen pie crust that is made with vegetable oil (not butter or lard) for it to be vegan.
+- Store-bought pie crust - look for a 9-inch frozen pie crust that is made with vegetable oil (not butter or lard) for it to be vegan.
 You should be able to find this in a typical grocery store.

 📋 Substitutions and variations